syncfusion-content/js-api-docs/api/js/ejPivotClient.md

 ### enableCompleteDataExport `boolean`
 {:#members:enableCompletedataexport}

-Allows you to export complete data when Paging option is enabled.
+Allows you to export complete data when paging is enabled.

 #### Default Value: false